trongthanh/11ty-hylia/README.md

 #### `media-query($key)`

 Pass in the key of one of your breakpoints set in `$stalfos-config['breakpoints']` and this mixin will generate the `@media` query with your configured value.

-## CMS

-Hylia has [Netlify CMS](https://www.netlifycms.org/) pre-configured as standard.
-You can customise the configuration by editing [`src/admin/config.yml`](https://github.com/hankchizljaw/hylia/blob/master/src/admin/config.yml).

-### Content that you can edit

-The basic CMS setup allows you to edit the following:

-- **Home page**: Edit the content on your homepage
-- **Posts**: Create and edit blog posts
-- **Generic pages**: Create generic pages that use a similar layout to posts
-- **Global site data**: Various bits of global site data such as your url, title, posts per page and author details
-- **Navigation**: Edit your primary navigation items
-- **Theme**: Edit the design tokens that power the site’s theme

 ## Get involved